With better dope testing methods and the possibilities of

-The Prohibited List is published on the 1st October and becomes effective from the 1st January.
+The Prohibited List is published on the 1st of October and becomes effective from the 1st of January.

 The Athlete is solely responsible for any prohibited substance found in their body.

-If you are taking medication prescribed by your doctor which is on the prohibited list and there is no alternative treatment then contact your sport's national governing body with regards of how to apply for Therapeutic Use Exemption.
+If you are taking medication prescribed by your doctor, on the prohibited list, and there is no alternative treatment, then contact your sport's national governing body regarding how to apply for Therapeutic Use Exemption.

-There is no guarantee that a supplement, including energy drinks, are 100% free of a prohibited item(s), Informed Sport may help in reducing the risk of using such a supplement.
+There is no guarantee that a supplement, including energy drinks, is 100% free of a prohibited item(s).
+Informed-Sport may help reduce the risk of using such a supplement.

-All athletes, beginner to elite, registered with their sport's governing body could be tested at anytime with no limitation on the number of test in a given period.
+All athletes, beginner to elite, registered with their sport's governing body could be tested at any time with no limitation on the number of tests in a given period.

 The British Athletics website provides a video of an athlete (Lynsey Sharp) experiencing a Doping Control Test.

-"Clean Sport" which provides up to date anti-doping advice is a free application available in both iOS and Android versions.
+"Clean Sport" , which provides up-to-date anti-doping advice, is a free application in iOS and Android versions.

 Additional sources of information

-- Different sporting organizations may ban different drugs.
+- Different sporting organizations may ban other drugs.
 It

 is advisable to check with the relevant governing body.
 Medical officers should

-also liaise closely with their governing body regarding the relevant prohibited
+also liaise closely with their governing body regarding the appropriate prohibited